 Students receive 8 lessons per fortnight, but one of these must be made in to a DIRT lesson to ensure each student has an opportunity to self-reflect on their learning.
 Double lessons have been deliberately timetabled, so assessments can take place that are as close to examination times as possible to help the students with the exam format.

 Students in Year 10 and 11 are set based on their baseline data for that subject.
-Students in Year 10 are studying for their GCSE English Literature (to be taken in May 2018) and Year 11 are studying for their GCSE English Language (to be taken in June 2018).
+Students in Year 10 study for their GCSE English Literature and Year 11 study for their GCSE English Language.

 These are 100% examination qualifications, but the English Language does have a compulsory Spoken Language Endorsement that is graded at a Pass, Merit or Distinction and provides Universities and employers with a level of ability in communication.
 Students complete this element at the end of Year 10, once they have completed their English Literature qualification.